Parrot Fish are part of the marine species which are generally found in the tropical and shallow subtropical oceans all over the world.

 - genus Scarus Forsskål – 53 species

 - genus Sparisoma Swainson – 15 species

-There is a commercial fishery that exists for some of the tropical species which are larger in size, especially in the Indo-Pacific.
+There is a commercial fishery that exists for some of the larger tropical species, especially in the Indo-Pacific.

-According to the latest research, the Parrot fish have been found to be highly important for the Great Barrier Reef as the Parrot fish is the only fish species that perform the task of cleaning and scraping the coral reefs on a regular basis.
+According to the latest research, the Parrotfish are highly important for the Great Barrier Reef as the Parrotfish is the only fish species that perform the task of cleaning and scraping the coral reefs regularly.

 Protection of the Parrot Fish

-The number of the parrot fish is, however, being depleted and the algae levels have become really high due to which they can’t be fished sustainably at the moment anywhere in the Caribbean.
+The number of the parrotfish is, however, being depleted and the algae levels have become high due to which they can’t be fished sustainably at the moment anywhere in the Caribbean.

 As per the latest reports, the places where the Parrot Fish was found in abundance in the 1980s are the places where the reefs in the ocean are healthy now.

 The local government of Barbuda has passed a law that protects the parrotfish and makes it illegal to either buy or sell or catch or even have the parrotfish in your possession.
 Moreover, about 33% of the coastal area is now being protected by the marine reserves and they have prohibited the use of nets on the reefs.

 Hola!
 Myself William and I love aquarium fishes!
 I’m an Aquarium Keeper from the past 5+ years and here to let you know about your favorite fishes 😉 I hope you will enjoy my posts and share with like-minded fish keepers.